 The showdown is approaching: from there, the road will be all downhill.

-Hopefully also for the environment: the environmental benefits of car sharing are much greater than the simple reduction of harmful emissions from cars.
+Hopefully for the environment too: the environmental advantages of car sharing are much greater than the simple reduction of harmful emissions from cars.

-Increasing the use of public transport to decarbonise the transport sector in general is a frequent point of discussion among environmentalists.
+Increasing the use of public transportation to decarbonize the transportation sector overall is a frequent point of discussion among environmentalists.
 The transport industry is by far one of the largest sources of emissions: moving away from a culture centered on cars (yes, even electric ones) has enormous consequences.

 Car sharing will be the gateway to future mobility.